fa-fa97/DTIs-prediction-by-DeepWalk-on-DrugBank/DTIs-prediction-using-DeepWalk/README.md

 * We downloaded drugBank dataset from https://www.drugbank.ca/releases/latest

 ## Prepare data
 * Since the dataset is an XML file, we had to extract information about drugs from it.
-To do this, we extracted our data by using parse.ipynb file.
+To do this, we extracted our data by using parse.ipynb file from dhimmel/drugbank repository.

 * We need only two columns of this CSV file that contains drug_id and uniprot_id.
 Each drug has a unique uniprot_id, while it isn't a number.
 We generated numbers for each drug_id and uniprot_id.
 Then, we added a fixed amount(equal to the count of drugs) to each of the numbers determined for targets.
 Finally, we generated negative label data equal to the number of main data.